What is a Beach Wheelchair?

 Wheelchair Mat for the Beach

 If you aren’t loving the cost or functionality of a beach wheelchair, there is another option for beach access!
 A portable beach access mat is a great solution that allows you to stay in the comfort and safety of your own wheelchair.
 Sometimes transferring into a beach wheelchair simply isn’t safe or practical.
-A beach mat like Access Trax provides a stable walkway that allows you to access the beach with family and friends.
+A wheelchair accessible beach mat like Access Trax provides a stable walkway that allows you to access the beach with family and friends.
 Plus, a beach mat can be used by multiple people at once!
+With Access Trax, you only need a few of the 3 foot square mats that connect to each other to go as far as you want.
+You simply reuse the mat you just rolled over and bring it in front of you for a cost-effective and quick temporary beach pathway.

 Envision this scenario: you are going to your favorite local beach on a warm summer day with your family.
 You already have the portable access mat stored in the trunk of your car, so you’re ready to go.
 When you arrive, a family member carries the beach access mat from the parking lot to the sand.
 As you wheel up to the boardwalk, the pathway is already laid out on the sand for you!
 Your 2 kids run behind you as you wheel out to your ideal hang out spot.
 The umbrella gets set up and you transfer to the beach blanket to catch some rays and help your kids build a sand castle.
 You can wheel yourself to the beach bathrooms because your pathway is still set up.
 You notice other people using the pathway, but it doesn’t bother you one bit- you’re happy to share accessibility for all!